Warrior B 2013

 Ed 3 + 1 AP

-Please see the related video work Warrior A Warrior B here
+see related video work Warrior A Warrior B here

 Subtle shifts of the focal plane across two successive negatives reveal the facial detail of Warrior B, one of two heroically scaled bronze male figures that occupy a sculpturally stylistic position between the end of the Archaic and the beginning of the Classical periods in Mediterranean antiquity.

-The Riace Bronzes (art-historically known as Warrior A and Warrior B), typically stand proudly erect in purpose-built spaces at the National Archaeological Museum of Reggio Calabria in Italy.
-However, these images were captured during the filming of the video work Warrior A Warrior B as the figures lay side by side, whilst undergoing material analysis and conservation processes, in provisional structures, that to me resembled hospital gurneys.
+The mid fourth century BCE Riace Bronzes (known art-historically as Warrior A and Warrior B), today stand upright in an architectural space designed specifically for them at the National Archaeological Museum of Reggio Calabria in Italy.
+However, this image was captured during the filming of Hazewinkel's video work Warrior A Warrior B, as the figures lay side by side in provisional structures whilst undergoing material analysis and conservation processes.